CP1401/Practicals/prac_10/README.md

 She wants to process this file and find out what her average score is.

 ### Algorithm

+- We need to open the file for _reading_ and close it at the end.
+- We know that each line is the same kind of data so we can process it with a definite loop, doing the same thing per line.
+    We process _each_ line, so that's definite (for loop), not _until_ some condition happens.
+- We should know the "accumulation pattern" by now, so the total and average should be easy.

 ```
 total = 0.0